 Our aim is to deliver a unique funeral for each family that reflects the life of the deceased and we will offer ideas and guidance for making the funeral individual and special.

-We offer a personal, knowledgeable and dignified service to ensure that every funeral service accords with the beliefs and values and meets the aspirations of those we serve.
+We offer a personal, knowledgeable and dignified service to ensure that every funeral service accords with the beliefs and values of those we serve and meets their aspirations.

 We are committed to providing comprehensive, itemised pricing information within our price lists and on our website.
 We have signed the Fair Funeral Pledge and recognise that funerals can be expensive, and many people struggle with the cost.
 We are open about our most affordable options and offer a wide range of options to enable those we serve to make informed choices that are within their means.

 We provide support to help families cope after the funeral and have a range of resources and events that can support a family through difficult times such as our Walk of Remembrance, Christmas Service of Remembrance and our Book of Memories for Father’s Day and Mothering Sunday.
 Our Bereavement Support Groups allow people to have their feelings listened to at their greatest time of need and connect people into long lasting supportive friendships.
 For those that would benefit from one to one support or counselling we can help with signposting to appropriate organisations.

 Our staff are professionally trained to the highest of standards to ensure the bereaved can be confident that those who have died are in safe, respectful hands.
 Specialist areas of training include dementia awareness, baby loss, the unique needs of the LGBT+ community, support for those bereaved through suicide, arranging the funeral of a child, bequeathing a body for medical research, bereavement benefits and accessing funding for funerals.
 We are dedicated to carrying out our duties with integrity, respect and care.